concur/developer.concur.com/src/api-guides/e-receipts.markdown

 China = `https://cn.api.concurcdc.cn`

 You will need to be aware of the geolocation where the user exists in and make the call to the APIs correctly.
-If there is a case where you will not / do not know the user&#39;s geolocation, then you should make the API call using the default US Base URI `https://us.api.concursolutions.com` and expect a geolocation error which will return the correct geoLocation for the user.
+If there is a case where you will not/do not know the user&#39;s geolocation, then you should make the API call using the default US Base URI `https://us.api.concursolutions.com` and expect a geolocation error which will return the correct geoLocation for the user.
 Sample of Error below:

   ![error2](/assets/img/api-guides/e-receipts/error2.jpg)